 Domestic bonds ended the fourth quarter of 2018 returning 1.64%.
 While nothing to write home about, domestic bonds did their job in 2018 and dampened portfolio volatility.
 Prior to the volatility in Q4, it appeared that fixed income would end the year in negative territory due to the Federal Reserve increasing interest rates four times in 2018.
 This has created headwinds in the fixed income space, creating flat returns for 2018.
 We expect the federal reserve to continue to raise interest rates in 2019 due to the Fed’s long-term targets for unemployment and inflation being met.
 Additionally, when looking at history, it is easy to see that the current Federal funds rate is anything but tight.
 Barring any significant negative shocks, we anticipate the Fed to further raise rates by 0.25% twice in the first half of 2019.
 The chart below outlines the historical federal funds rate, as well as the Fed’s expectations (blue), and the markets expectations (brown) for the future.

 International Fixed Income Recap

-Overall, we remain confident in our positioning and in our investment process, both of which allow us to look past periods of uncertainty and keep our focus where it should be, which is prudently managing our diversified portfolios to achieve long-term, risk adjusted returns.
+Overall, we are confident in our positioning and in our investment process, both of which allow us to look past periods of uncertainty and keep our focus where it should be, which is prudently managing our diversified portfolios to achieve solid long-term, risk adjusted returns.